JuanSobalvarro/faq-accordion/README.md

 # Faq accordion
-Exercise from code mentor for the `Programación We` course
+Exercise from code mentor for the `Programación Web` course